THEFZNKHAN/gram-saver/README.md

 1. Clone this repository `git clone https://github.com/THEFZNKHAN/gram-saver.git`.
 2. Install dependencies using `npm install`.
+3. Create `.env` file.
+4. Add `REACT_APP_X_RAPIDAPI_KEY` and give the value of your `RAPID API KEY`.
 3. Start the app with `npm start`.
 4. Access the app on `http://localhost:3000` in your browser.

 ## Usage

 1. Open the app in your browser.
-2. Paste the URL of the Instagram story/reel into the provided input field.
+2. Paste the URL of the Instagram and Youtube into the provided input field.
-3. Tap/click the download button to initiate the download of the video to your system.
+3. Tap/click the download button/send to initiate the download of the video to your system or getting the download links.

 ## Technologies Used